kvendrik/dotfiles/README.md

 ```

 ## Want more configs?
 By default these dotfiles are a clean collection of aliases and methods so that you don't have to fear any side effects when sourcing them.
-There is, however, a backup system in place called `config-backups` that I use to back up and restore files from and to specific locations on my machine (things like my global `.gitignore` file and VSCode keyboard shortcuts).
+There is, however, a backup system in place called `config-backups` that I use to back up and restore files from and to specific locations on my machine (things like my global `.gitignore` file and my VSCode keyboard shortcuts).
 Have a look at the [`./config-backups/~`](https://github.com/kvendrik/dotfiles/tree/master/config-backups/~/) folder to see these files.

 These backups come packaged with a utility called `config-backups` that allows you to back up files from your machine into this directory and restore them as needed.
-Have a look at the [utility itself](https://github.com/kvendrik/dotfiles/tree/master/config-backups/config-backups) for more details.

 If you're interested in using these configurations you can do so by 'restoring' them onto your machine: